The Application Process

 APPLICATION DEADLINES

-APPLICATION RECEIPT AND ACKNOWLEDGEMENT
+APPLICATION RECEIPT AND NOTIFICATION PROCESS

 Many factors are considered during the evaluation process including the candidate’s professional and academic background, the number of previous courses a person has attended, and the interval between courses, both at the Perry Center and at other Regional Centers including the George C. Marshall European Center for Security Studies (GCMC), the Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI-APCSS), the Near East South Asia Center for Strategic Studies (NESA), and the Ted Stevens Center for Arctic Security Studies (TSC).

-All candidates will be notified via email approximately ten weeks before the resident phase begins whether they were 1) selected as a participant, 2) selected for the waiting list, or 3) not selected.
 Since each course receives many more qualified applicants than there are seats, it is not possible to provide a detailed explanation as to why any individual candidate was not selected.